Doris Humphrey: Early life

 Humphrey was born in Oak Park, Illinois, but grew up in Chicago, Illinois.
 She was the daughter of Horace Buckingham Humphrey, a journalist and one-time hotel manager, and Julia Ellen Wells, who had trained as a concert pianist.
 She was a descendant of pilgrim William Brewster who arrived on the Mayflower in 1620.
 In Chicago, with the encouragement of her mother, she studied with eminent ballet masters as well as with Mary Wood Hinman, who taught dance at her school, the Francis Parker School.
 While still at high school she undertook a concert tour of the western states as a dancer, with her mother as accompanist, in a group sponsored by the Santa Fe Railroad for its Workman's Clubs.

 Partly due to financial concerns Humphrey opened her own dance school, with her mother as manager and pianist, in 1913 at the age of 18.
 It was a great success, offering classic, gymnastic and ballroom dance for children and ballroom dance for young adults.

 In 1917, at the instigation of Mary Wood Hinman, she moved to California and entered the Denishawn School of Dancing and Related Arts where she studied, performed, taught classes and learned choreography.
 Her creations from this era, Valse Caprice (Scarf Dance), Soaring, and Scherzo Waltz (Hoop Dance) are all still performed today.
 She remained involved for the next decade.
 Humphrey toured the Orient for two years followed by a successful career in American vaudeville theaters.

 Personal life

 Short in stature, Doris was no taller than 5'3" and had a slender build.
-In 1932 she married Charles Woodford (a merchant.)
-She had one child, a son named Charles Humphrey Woodford (born 1934).
+In 1932 she married Charles Woodford (a British Naval merchant.)
+She had one child, a son named Charles Humphrey Woodford (born 1933).